 In France we are in the process of securing licence extensions with the regulatory authority in order to execute our ambitious plan to explore in two areas over the next 18 months.
+The directors are considering funding options for the various exploration activities in France and Romania.

-More detail about the exploration activities of the company can be found in the Operational review.
+More detail about the exploration activities of the Company can be found in the Operational review.

-In April 2011 Paul Barrett notified the company of his resignation.
+In April 2011 Paul Barrett notified the Company of his resignation.
 He is a co-founder of Europa and has been instrumental in assembling the assets that we have today.
 On behalf of the board I would like to thank him for his efforts and to wish him well in his future ventures.